SAP Business Technology Platform (BTP) – The Business Problem Solver

 NIHILENT’S SAP PRACTICE- THE BIG PICTURE

-Before we deep dive into the deliverables of SCP, let us try and decode the multiple challenges facing IT organizations today.
+Before we deep dive into the deliverables of BTP, let us try and decode the multiple challenges facing IT organizations today.
 One of the biggest problems confronting enterprise IT organizations today is heterogeneity.
 In any SAP landscape, you will find a lot of boxes, a lot of linkages of interfaces between systems, and the use of different technologies.

 Multiple apps make even your SAP ERP bloated if it’s not managed intelligently.
 Beyond this, the other big challenge is due to the rapid changes in the way consumers consume technology has given rise to the digital age.
 If you are still using legacy SAP, then you will not be able to address the user demands and be relevant.
 In other words, we need to bring in the consumer-grade experience into our work life.
 Another challenge is your ability to embrace emerging technologies to tame disruption and being innovative and creative.

-SCP MAKES FOR AN INTELLIGENT ENTERPRISE
+BTP MAKES FOR AN INTELLIGENT ENTERPRISE

 As we all know, SAP is aggressively evangelizing the concept of ‘Intelligent Enterprise’.
 What does it mean to the organizations?